maldil/ICSE2022_ArtifactEvaluation/README.md

 # Discovering Repetitive Code Changes in Python ML Systems
 We made all the tools and data used in the research publicly available in order to claim "Available" and "Reusable" batches.
 This artifact consists of the open source versions of the tools ([Py-RefactoringMiner](https://github.com/maldil/RefactoringMiner), [R-CPATMiner](https://github.com/maldil/R-CPATMiner)) and two kinds of data sets that are extracted by tools.
-We have readily installed two tools on a [Docker container](https://docker-curriculum.com/#what-is-docker-) and included the evaluation subjects for the reviewer’s convenience.
+We have readily installed two tools on [Docker containers](https://docker-curriculum.com/#what-is-docker-) and included the evaluation subjects for the reviewer’s convenience.
 The tools' git repositories provide detailed instructions on building and using the tools.

 ## About the artifact